AnastasiiaFedostceva/AssessmentSignantHealth/README.md

 File config.py contains variable that describes the URL to test environment.

 # HOW-TO run the tests #
+To run the application you need Python 3.7 to be installed.
 1. Start demo Flasky project by instruction: https://github.com/SH-interview/Flasky/blob/master/README.md
 2. Download this project locally or pull in to your repository
-3. Install the libraries from requirements.txt
+3. Install the libraries by  ``` pip install requirements.txt ```
-4. Run the tests from console: enter to folder with the project and type 'pytest' and print Enter
+5. Run the tests from console: enter to folder with the project and type 'pytest' and print Enter